August 18, 2020

 As State Representative for the 30th Legislative District, Reeves was a champion for working families.
 She helped create an apprenticeship program training students for living wage jobs, advocated for a statewide initiative on environmental justice centering communities of color in environmental policymaking, and fought for improved benefits and job prospects for veterans, tribal members, and military families.
 First elected in 2016, Reeves was the first Black woman elected to the Washington State Legislature in nearly two decades.

 Reeves is the latest Puget Sound leader to support Marilyn’s campaign for Congress.
 Reps.
 Derek Kilmer and Suzan DelBene announced their support recently for Marilyn’s campaign and joined a large and growing group of regional, state and national leaders supporting Marilyn Strickland for Congress, including: former Governors Gary Locke and Christine Gregoire, former Congressman Norm Dicks; nearly 20 sitting members of Congress including Reps.
-Maxine Waters, Hakeem Jeffries, Pete Aguilar, Andy Kim and Ted Lieu; Tacoma Mayor Victoria Woodards and two dozen other Mayors around the state and country, State Auditor Pat McCarthy, former the Evergreen State College President Les Purce, former State Superintendent of Public Instruction Terry Bergeson, former Presidential candidate Andrew Yang, the News Tribune, the Seattle Times, the International Union of Operating Engineers Locals 612 and 302, the Seafarers International Union, the Coalition of Black Trade Unionists, the Sailors Union of the Pacific, local and national Asian-American and African-American leaders and advocacy organizations, and the Moms Demand Action Gun Sense Distinction.
+Maxine Waters, Hakeem Jeffries, Pete Aguilar, Andy Kim and Ted Lieu; Tacoma Mayor Victoria Woodards and two dozen other Mayors around the state and country, State Auditor Pat McCarthy, former the Evergreen State College President Les Purce, former State Superintendent of Public Instruction Terry Bergeson, The News Tribune, The Seattle Times, the International Union of Operating Engineers Locals 612 and 302, the Seafarers International Union, the Coalition of Black Trade Unionists, the Sailors Union of the Pacific, local and national Asian-American and African-American leaders and advocacy organizations, and the Moms Demand Action Gun Sense Distinction.
 You can view the full list of endorsements here.